Dragoljub Stamenković: Private career

-Stamenković is a traffic technician based in Niš.
+Stamenković was a traffic technician based in Niš.

 Politician

 During the Milošević years (1993–2000)

 Stamenković received the lead position on the Radical Party's electoral list for the Niš division in the 1993 Serbian parliamentary election and was elected when the list won four mandates.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of the sponsoring parties.
 Stamenković received an automatic mandate by virtue of his position.)
 He took his seat when the assembly convened in January 1994.
 Serbian president Slobodan Milošević's Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won the election, and the Radicals served in opposition for the term that followed.

 Stamenković was again given the lead position on the SRS's list for Niš in the 1997 parliamentary election and was re-elected when the list again won four mandates.
 The Socialists again won the election, and the Radicals initially continued to serve in opposition.
 On 24 March 1998, the SPS organized a new coalition government that included the Radicals and the Yugoslav Left (Jugoslovenska Levica, JUL).
-On 26 May 1998, Stamenković was appointed as a deputy speaker of the national assembly.
+On 26 May 1998, Stamenković was appointed a deputy speaker of the national assembly.